comanezz/the-monkees/README.md

 - Every location links redirect the user to the correct page by opening a new tab using target="_blank".

-- Every tickets buttons redirect the user to the correct page by opening a new tab using target="_blank".
+- Every ticket button redirect the user to the correct page by opening a new tab using target="_blank".

 - Hovering all the links and tickets buttons behave correctly.

 ### Book an Event page

 1. Contact form:
-    1. Go to the "Book an Event" page
+    1. Go to the "Book an Event" page.
     2. Try to submit the empty form and verify that an error message about the required fields appears.
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
     4. Try to submit the form with a valid email address but no input addressed to city and state and verify that an error message about the required fields appears.